-The Joint Strike Fighter Industry Support Program Sustainment Grant is an initiative to help Australian businesses to develop new or improved capabilities to win work in the sustainment phase of the Joint Strike Fighter Program.
+The Joint Strike Fighter Industry Support Program – Sustainment Grant is a program that provides Australian businesses with funding to develop new or improved capabilities to win work in the sustainment phase of the Joint Strike Fighter Program.

-The Joint Strike Fighter Industry Support Program Sustainment Grant is an initiative to support Assigned-Product Support Providers (A-PSPs) to develop and implement their approved Depot Maintenance Activation Plan (DMAP).
-Through their plan they’ll become a Qualified F-35 Component Depot Source of Repair (DSOR) for maintenance and repair activities for existing components used in the Joint Strike Fighter (JSF).
+The Joint Strike Fighter Industry Support Program (JSP-ISP) – Sustainment Grant assists Assigned-Product Support Providers (A-PSPs) to develop and implement an approved Depot Maintenance Activation Plan (DMAP).
+An approved DMAP is required to become a Qualified F-35 Component Depot Source of Repair (DSOR) for maintenance and repair activities for existing components used in the JSF.